CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 #### Nigel
 Sprint 1:
 * Implement application background music.
+Music plays in the background through out the game.
     * Code is located in the src/Sounds.java file.
 * Research Powerups - Discover fun powerups to add to our application.

 Sprint 2:
 * Create Powerups - Powerups have been created to enhance the game's fun.
+Powerups allow the user to earn points faster.
     * Code is located in the src/Powerup.java file.
 * Created button sound effects.
+Special sound effects are played when certain buttons are pressed.
     * Code is located in the files src/Sounds.java

 Sprint 3:
 * Add new Powerup to the shop.
+Another powerup is added for the user to purchase.
-    * Code is located in the Powerup.java file.
+    * Code is located in the src/Powerup.java file.
 * Add Powerup timer - Timer displays how much time is left to use activated powerup.
-    * Code is located in the Powerup.java file.
+    * Code is located in the src/Powerup.java file.
 * Refactor code - Code has been refactored and cleaned up.
-    * Code is located in the Powerup.java & Sounds.java files.
+    * Code is located in the src/Powerup.java & src/Sounds.java files.

 #### Joey